mirfanmcs/CloudFormation/VPC-EC2/readme.md

 Note: User Data is immutable, therefore cannot be used to deploy new version of application.

+# Application artefacts
+Application will be installed from S3 bucket.

+Create S3 bucket name `transaction-service-artefact` and upload transction servie jar file name `transaction-1.0.jar` (for v1.0) into this bucket.

 # Create Stack
 ## Using Application Load Balancer